Tweet inspiration about design, UX, UI, and creative work. See what works, understand why, and create your own.

 every bad ui is a decision that went unchallenged. bad design is a management problem disguised as a design problem.

 Shifts responsibility from individual designers to organizational process.
-Validates designers who've fought losing battles.

 Short if it's an observation, medium if you're breaking down a specific decision.
-Don't use Twitter to teach design theory — use it to make people feel something about design.
+Don't use Twitter to teach design theory.
+Use it to make people feel something about design.
 An image with a one-sentence observation about what makes it work or fail is often more powerful than a long explanation.

 Writing only for other designers.
 The highest-leverage design content is the kind that makes business people respect design decisions more.
 'Here's why that button color actually matters' written for a non-designer audience builds more bridges than celebrating work within the design community.